 There are simply too many vacation rental owners out there who are still trying to get by and make waves in a competitive market with a website that is just not doing the trick!
 When did you last you step back and really scrutinize your site?
 Could it be time for an update?

-We reveal the seven sure-fire signs that it’s time you revamp your vacation rental website and get back in the game!
+We reveal the seven sure-fire signs that indicate you should revamp your vacation rental website to get back in the game!

 1. It’s not responsive

 It’s official: more than half of all travel trips taken in 2016 will have been booked on cell phones, so if your vacation rental website isn’t mobile-friendly, you could be missing out on a lot of bookings.

 Unsure whether your site is responsive or not?
 Plug your URL into Google’s free mobile-friendly testing tool and find out.

 You don’t need to be a computer wizard to create a mobile-responsive website, there are plenty of vacation rental software options out there which can provide you with a ready-made template that will adapt your site to mobile and tablet screens, keeping you out of trouble with Google’s strict mobile criteria.

 If your vacation rental website can’t accept bookings, but you’re still taking cash or check payments upon guest arrival or asking for bank transfers, your potential renters may not instill a whole load of trust in your site in terms of whether it’s legitimate (or not!).